eminorhan/models-for-guy/README.md

 ### Temporal classification (TC) models trained with or without horizontal/vertical flip augmentations

 We trained four models on headcam data from **baby S** (sampled at 1 fps; ~741K frames total) using the temporal classification objective.
 All models were trained for 20 epochs using the Adam optimizer with learning rate 0.0005.
 The models only differ in whether or not horizontal/vertical flip augmentations were used during training.
-These models are useful for testing the effect of horizontal/vertical flip augmentations in relational learning.
+These models are thus useful for testing the effect of horizontal/vertical flip augmentations in relational learning.

 * [`TC-S-hv.tar`](https://drive.google.com/file/d/1Q5eIZyA00vSxboYC1dcb6BZa6BzP5Pe5/view?usp=sharing): model using both horizontal and vertical flip augmentations.
 The data augmentation pipeline used during pre-training (where `transforms` is `torchvision.transforms`):
 ```python